bestepha83/Mala-Jam-Records/content/artists/susie/index.md

 A New York City-based singer/songwriter, Susie McCollum's style is not quite folk and not quite pop.
 Her style is unique, and that's how she likes it.

-Blending her playful yet mature view of the world through poetry and a powerful voice,her music speaks to the intricacies of relationships and the complexity of the human experience.
+Blending her playful yet mature view of the world through poetry and a powerful voice, her music speaks to the intricacies of relationships and the complexity of the human experience.

 ![Susie](./susie-1.jpg)